adi14041999/my_wiki/docs/AI/deep_learning_for_computer_vision/neural_networks_learning_and_evaluation.md

 x += v # integrate position
 ```

-Here we see an introduction of a `v` variable that is initialized at zero, and an additional hyperparameter (`mu`).
+Here we see an introduction of a $v$ variable that is initialized at zero, and an additional hyperparameter ($mu$).
 As an unfortunate misnomer, this variable is in optimization referred to as *momentum* (its typical value is about 0.9), but its physical meaning is more consistent with the coefficient of friction.
 Effectively, this variable damps the velocity and reduces the kinetic energy of the system, or otherwise the particle would never come to a stop at the bottom of a hill.
 When cross-validated, this parameter is usually set to values such as [0.5, 0.9, 0.95, 0.99].
 Similar to annealing schedules for learning rates (discussed later, below), optimization can sometimes benefit a little from momentum schedules, where the momentum is increased in later stages of learning.
 A typical setting is to start with momentum of about 0.5 and anneal it to 0.99 or so over multiple epochs.

 > With Momentum update, the parameter vector will build up velocity in any direction that has consistent gradient.

 **Nesterov Momentum** is a slightly different version of the momentum update that has recently been gaining popularity.
 It enjoys stronger theoretical converge guarantees for convex functions and in practice it also consistenly works slightly better than standard momentum.

-The core idea behind Nesterov momentum is that when the current parameter vector is at some position `x`, then looking at the momentum update above, we know that the momentum term alone (i.e. ignoring the second term with the gradient) is about to nudge the parameter vector by `mu * v`.
-Therefore, if we are about to compute the gradient, we can treat the future approximate position `x + mu * v` as a "lookahead" - this is a point in the vicinity of where we are soon going to end up.
-Hence, it makes sense to compute the gradient at `x + mu * v` instead of at the "old/stale" position `x`.
+The core idea behind Nesterov momentum is that when the current parameter vector is at some position $x$, then looking at the momentum update above, we know that the momentum term alone (i.e. ignoring the second term with the gradient) is about to nudge the parameter vector by $mu \cdot v$.
+Therefore, if we are about to compute the gradient, we can treat the future approximate position $x + mu \cdot v$ as a "lookahead" - this is a point in the vicinity of where we are soon going to end up.
+Hence, it makes sense to compute the gradient at $x + mu \cdot v$ instead of at the "old/stale" position $x$.

 ![Nesterov momentum](nesterov.jpeg)